dwiva5/HBV-Team/README.md

     The data used for the proejct can be found under the data folder.
-In this folder CAMELS_US data can be found which consists of three main datasets;
+In this folder CAMELS_US data can be found which consists of three main datasets:
     - the basin_mean_forcing containing all the meteorological time series data
     - usgs_streamflow containing the streamflow data
     - camels_attribute_v2.0 that extracts all the basin attributes.